 Currently, there is no data that would lead Winship cancer researchers and physicians to conclude that the COVID-19 vaccines affect cancer treatments.
 Moreover, we believe there is greater risks for worse COVID outcomes among cancer patients and for worse cancer outcomes for patients either exposed to the virus and thus quarantined and unable to receive their cancer treatments or for cancer patients who develop COVID and complications that necessitate the delay of cancer treatments.

-Are COVID vaccines safe for cancer patients?
+Are COVID vaccines safe for patients with cancer?

-At this time, there is no data demonstrating cancer patients are at any increased risk from the COVID-19 vaccines.
+At this time, there is no data demonstrating patients with cancer are at any increased risk from the COVID-19 vaccines.
 While the vaccines might not work as well in cancer patients who have weakened or impaired immune systems, those patients would still benefit from the vaccine's protection, even if that protection is less for them than for patients with fully functioning immune systems.

 Will the Coronavirus vaccine alter a cancer patient’s genetic code and interfere with gene-based therapies?